-News about data breaches are becoming an all too common occurrence, and network security is significant headache for many IT/ITC managers.
+News about data breaches are becoming an all too common occurrence, and network security is a significant headache for many IT/ITC managers.
 While many factors contribute to maintaining security in the data center, from physical access to software updates, the emergence of a new end-to-end all PCIe-network fabric brings an added layer of protection, by drastically reducing the potential intrusion vectors.

 Today in a traditional static data center, the data must travel over several networks, always starting from PCIe from the server to Ethernet, InfiniBand, and countless buses and devices.
-Each new sequence workflows and data management operations multiplies the hops and related bus-level conversions.
+Each new sequence workflow and data management operation multiplies the hops and related bus-level conversions.
 Not only does the overhead get in the way of performance, but each time one of those occurs, your data risks being compromised or corrupted when the data are briefly stored in an HBA or HCA adapter, and with each touchpoint in a Network Interface Card (NIC).

 In contrast, data traveling directly and exclusively over PCIe never stops.
 The the risk of access or interception is reduced, because data passes straight through without the usual peeks, prods and pokes and so never in effect resides in any link interface.

 In addition, PCIe is an inherently more reliable network, as a time-based protocol, because the data are guaranteed to arrive non-corrupted, point to point with no hops, and no store and forward.
 Ethernet, on the other hand, was designed to span great distances, commonly dropping packets, with a built-in retry capability for packet loss, while surviving any communication loss.